 Whenever you apply for a mobile phone contract the lender will run a credit check and this will result in what’s known in the industry as a hard enquiry.
-A hard enquiry can negatively impact your credit score and multiple hard enquiries aren’t a good thing as it may indicate that you are desperate for credit, or that you aren’t able to qualify for credit.
+A hard enquiry can negatively impact your credit score and multiple hard enquiries aren’t a good thing as it may indicate that you are desperate for credit, or that you aren’t able to qualify for the credit.

 Cancelling your mobile phone insurance is relatively straightforward and most policies will allow you to cancel anytime.
 To cancel you will need to speak directly with the insurer (either via email, over the phone or in writing) and ensure you have your policy number to hand.

-Losing your phone can be a bit of a nightmare, but there’s more at stake than just your hand set and contact numbers…fortunately there are a few steps that you need to take.
+Losing your phone can be a bit of a nightmare, but there’s more at stake than just your handset and contact numbers…fortunately there are a few steps that you need to take.

 Today’s question comes from Jane who asks: Dear Brandon, I took out a phone contract for my ex-boyfriend as he had a bad credit rating.
 We have since split up and he has taken the phone but is refusing to pay the monthly bill.
 What are my options?

 Signing a mobile contract is not something that should be undertaken lightly, mostly because it can be difficult and costly to cancel once you’re signed up for service.
 Whilst there are some occasions when you can cancel penalty-free, for the most part, if you want to cancel you’re going to end up paying some pretty pricey fees.
 Let’s take a look at exactly what your options are here.